Background pattern

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the blister and on the packaging after CAD.
+Do not use this medication after the expiration date shown on the blister pack and on the container after CAD.
 The expiration date is the last day of the month indicated.

 Do not use this medication 6 months after opening the bottle.